The Common Program of the People's Republic of China 1949-1954

 The distribution market involved state commerce delegating the sale of its products to private retail shops.
 The state enterprises determined product prices, and private shops were required to pay cash upon receiving the goods.
 Their profit came from the difference between the wholesale and retail prices.
 Critically, these retail shops could no longer buy commodities directly from the open market, leading to nearly complete state control over the finished products market.

 The surrogate market operated similarly, with private retailers acting as agents.
 They had to provide a security deposit to the state before selling the state-supplied products.
 Prices were state-fixed, and the dealers' commission was predetermined.
 Like in the distribution market, retailers were barred from purchasing products directly from the open market.
+See for more details below.
 See for more details on domestic commerce Article 37.

-After 1949, many cadres of the CCP held a left sentiment to crush capitalism in a rush and eliminate the national bourgeoisie.
-They believed that the historical role of the national bourgeoisie had ended, and that the future struggle is mainly aimed at the national bourgeoisie.
-They also thought that the more prosperous the state-run economy develops, the more necessary it is to squeeze the private sector.
+After 1949, many cadres of the CCP held a 'left' sentiment to crush capitalism in a rush and eliminate the national bourgeoisie.
+They believed that the historical role of the national bourgeoisie had ended, and that the future struggle should mainly be aimed at the national bourgeoisie.
+They also thought that the more prosperous the state-run economy developed, the more necessary it was to squeeze the private sector.

 In Mao Zedong's "On new democracy", he asserted that the two phases of the Chinese revolution—the New Democratic Revolution and the Socialist Revolution—were inextricably linked.
 This represented a Marxist theory of revolution specifically adapted to China's unique circumstances.
 Leading up to the establishment of the PRC, Mao dismissed the characterization of the new democratic economy as "new capitalism."
 Following the PRC's founding, he believed the transition period was dynamic, with socialist elements emerging daily.
 Mao consistently emphasized that the concept of "establishing a new democratic order" was out of step with the ongoing struggle and, in fact, impeded the advancement of socialist initiatives.
 Instead of waiting for ten or fifteen years, the transition could be made immediately.